naga24/Legal-Text-Classifier/README.md

 # Legal Text Classification using BERT

-This repository contains code for training and predicting legal text classification using BERT.
+This repository contains code for training and predicting legal text using BERT.

 ## Table of Contents
 - [Installation](#installation)